 I got pregnant again, and felt the bittersweet excitement that comes with anticipation of what’s next laced with fear because of what already happened.

 The world experienced political discord that has been unmatched in my lifetime.
 Suddenly everyone hated each other at a volume that was deafening.
 An already isolated world become so polarized it was suffocating.

 Work got crazy good, somehow, amidst the chaos.
 I had opportunities that a past version of me could have only dreamed of.
 I received my first national credited publication.
-I was hired for my first national magazine editorial.
-I began to see hard work pay off and shot tons of images that I was really excited to create.
+Also, I was hired for my first national magazine editorial.
+Finally, I began to see hard work pay off and shot tons of images that I was really excited to create.

 I got a left field diagnosis that progressively got worse with each doctors appointment.
 The snowball collected more mass with even greater speed until I landed in the hospital in mid November where I would stay for weeks until the way too early arrival of my daughter.

 I grappled with life and death in relative isolation, and somehow by the grace of God came out on the other side, eventually with a healthy baby in tow and a mouth and staph infection as my consolation prizes.